 What is the Sound of One Heart Dancing?

-A multi-media exploration of improvisational dance.
+A multimedia exploration of improvisational dance.
 Collaboration with Helen Walsh, Jennie Grangel, Eoin Coffey, and Sandra Mogensen.
 This project is possible because of generous support from Alternative Kilkenny Arts, TASK Kilkenny, and a grant from the Arts Council of Ireland and Arts & Disability Ireland.
 Scheduled for exhibition in July-August, 2020.

 Collaboration with other musicians and visual artists where we interpret each others' work from music to visual art and back.
 As the project unfolds, we're noticing patterns we would never have noticed and discovering ways to add more layers of meaning to our work.
 Ongoing since July 2018.